callumhackett/callumhackett.github.io/index.md

 ---
 # Callum Hackett

-I'm a composer and AI research scientist.
-Previously a finalist in the NCEM and BBC Young Composers Award, my music makes use of eclectic styles and instruments, ranging from traditional orchestral to computer-assisted and electronic, with a focus on neoclassical idioms and narrative structure.

-In my research, I'm primarily interested in the cognitive foundations of language and neurosymbolic models of intelligence.
-My current work concentrates on how we can make AI models better as creative assistants without undermining the human experience or the value of artistic labour.
+I'm an AI researcher and former linguist/philosopher primarily interested in the cognitive foundations of language and neurosymbolic models of intelligence.
+I'm also interested in problems of consciousness, ethics and the scientific method.

-I'm currently head of Language Engineering at [UnlikelyAI](https://www.unlikely.ai/).
+I'm currently head of Language Engineering at [UnlikelyAI](https://www.unlikely.ai/) in London.
+My team designs logical systems that complement language models in order to reliably automate decision-making in regulated industries.

-*None of my own work which features algorithmic components ever uses AI models that are trained on other artists' data.*

 callumjhackett@gmail.com